 This year there are only 2 graduates from LTS - Enoch McBen and Frank Kainerugaba.
 Both are from Uganda.
 We have nobody from Botswana in the courses at LTS presently - and only one Tswana speaking student: Boitumelo Magosinyana.
-This is serious indeed and we need to address this much more proactively.
+There are 3 Zulu students from Mpumalanga, but only one is a theological student from LCSA: Thulani Hadebe from Belgrade.10 This is serious indeed and we need to address this much more proactively.
 Please continue to pray for workers in the harvest!
 The Lord has promised to answer our prayers.
 Therefore don't give up praying - and do encourage young men to take up this truly great calling.
-God willing the next ordination course including vicar Phenyo Mokgaimena will take place in the first quarter of 2012 at the LTS.
-We are looking forward to the ordination of several vicars - hopefully around the Holiday of Easter i.e. 2nd week of April 2012.
+God willing the next ordination course including vicar Phenyo Mokgaimena (Kanye, Botswana), Silas Mogale (Ramathlabama, NW), Moses Mokopanele (Mofolo N, GP) and Bheki Ngobese (KwaGema, MP) will take place in the first quarter of 2012 at the LTS.
+We are looking forward to this ordination - hopefully around the Holiday of Easter in 2012.
 The work at the LTS is going splendidly - and the volunteers go a long way to make it that way.
 I am not only talking about the administration, upkeep and food-making, but also about the library, cleaning, housekeeping, maintenance and many other daily chores.
 We are grateful that many serious friends of the LTS address this work physically and help us to cope.